-Increased catches in 14.b from less than 100 tonnes in previous years to 900 tonnes in 2015, and about 566 tonnes in 2019 are of concern.
+Increased catches in 14.b, and now 14.a also., from less than 100 tonnes in previous years to 900 tonnes in 2015, about 566 tonnes in 2019 are of concern.
+In 2021, catches were also substantial, close to 700 tonnes, roughly 200 tonnes of which were recorded as originating in 14.a.
 However, the signs from commercial catch data and surveys indicate that the total biomass of tusk in 5.a is stable.
-This is confirmed in the Gadget assessment.
-Recruitment in 5.a is on the increase again after a low in 2013.
+This is confirmed in the assessment.
+Recruitment in 5.a shown high levels after a low in 2011.
 A reduction in fishing mortality has also led to harvestable biomass and SSB that seem to be either stable or slowly increasing.
 Due to the selectivity of the longline fleet catching tusk in 5.a and the species relatively slow maturation rate, a large proportion of the catches is immature (60% in biomass, 70% in abundance).
 The spatial distribution of the fishery in relation to the spatial distribution of tusk in 5.a as observed in the Icelandic spring survey may result in decreased catch rates and local depletions of tusk in the main fishing areas.
 Tusk is a slow growing late maturing species, therefore closures of known spawning areas should be maintained and expanded if needed.
 Similarly, closed areas to longline fishing where there is high juvenile abundance should also be maintained and expanded if needed.

-5.1.6.1 Ecosystem considerations
+5.2.5.1 Ecosystem considerations

-Tusk has recently exhibited spatial changes in length distributions (Figure 5.1.12), however, there have been no obvious changes in maturity patterns or growth through time.
-Demographic patterns of tusk should be monitored as other Icelandic demersal species have exhibited recent changes (e.g., haddock).
+Tusk has recently exhibited spatial changes in length distributions (Figure 5.2.12), however, there have been no obvious changes in maturity patterns or growth through time.
+Demographic patterns of tusk should be monitored as other Icelandic demersal species have exhibited recent changes (e.g., haddock, ling, plaice, wolffish, see WKICEMP).
 Tusk biomass levels have recently decreased, possibly as a result of increased natural mortality and environmental factors.
 However, the causes for this, such as multispecies interactions, are unknown and not currently considered in the assessment.